 Watering: Moderate; more during dry spells.

-Best For: Providing height and structure in tiny garden landscapes.
+Best For: Brining some height and structure to a tiny garden.

 10. Miniature Daisies (Bellium minutum)